Last Updated: June 1st, 2020

 Being transparent is important to us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 We will only process your personal data in accordance with applicable data protection and privacy laws, and subject to your consent.
-You have the ability to object to certain uses of information about you and you may access or update certain information about you.
 If you do not accept this Policy, you should not access or use our Services or interact with any other aspect of our business.

 For the purpose of EU data protection legislation, the data controller is NewsCred, Inc., of 386 Park Avenue South, 6th Floor, New York, NY 10016.

 Our legal basis for processing personal information is Article 6, subsection 1(b) of the GDPR, because tracking such data is necessary for the performance of our contract with customers to provide our Services.

 Information We Collect

 NewsCred obtains personal data about you when you provide such information in the course of various interactions, including: